bennettslin/yearlings_bobtail_app/PROMO_WORK.md

         * Pitch
         * Onesheet
     * Just test by hardcoding string for now
+* Do all the same for pitch nav
 * Allow for server side render of all marketing pages
 * Helmet
 * Location replace

+* Handle default pitch page

 * Marketing scroll useEffect is really just for pitch
+    * Change from being marketing children to scroll and nav children
 * Bottom of marketing content has no minimum margin in low height screens.

 * Create promo page